particle-iot/docs/README.md

 Particle Documentation [![Build Status](https://travis-ci.org/particle-iot/docs.svg?branch=master)](https://travis-ci.org/particle-iot/docs)
 ======================

-**This repository is not currently used (archived).
-We bring it back when we want to work on documentation for new features that we don't want to expose on Github.**

 Here you'll find the documentation for the Particle platform, including the Particle Device Cloud, Photon, Electron, and Spark Core.